ss1611/CS220-AU-portfolio-1/README.md

 - Complete one page of the website.

 ## by week 10
+- Complete essay, get more feedback and possibly finish.
+- Add images, videos to website.
 - Nearly complete website.
-- Complete next draft of essay, get more feedback.
-- Add images, videos to website.

 <br>

 ## References